mayank4kathuria/Learning-Log/README.md

 Learning Log is a Django based Web App that is intended to be a fun project.

-This Web App logs user's daily activities with date and time and show them in a Topic segregated manner.
+This Web App logs user's daily activities with a beautiful event style date and time while displayig them in a Topic segregated manner.

-This Web App has features like
+Web App features include

 1) User Registeration
 2) Topic wise Log activities